PavelPZ/riverpod_navigator/examples/riverpod_navigator_idea/README.md

 ### What is not solved:

-- better and nice URL parser for Flutter Web app (url visible in browser is really horrible - just Uri encoded/decoded JSON string)
+- better and nice URL parser for Flutter Web app (the url visible in a browser is really horrible - just Uri encoded/decoded JSON string)
 - introduction of the "route" concept.
 Route can easy customize different navigation aspects
 - async navigation for cases when the page needs some async action before first display/deactivation
 - navigation for authentication, route guards etc.
-- more ExampleSegments-like classes in single app
+- more TypedSegment-like classes in single app

 Those problems will be solved by two packages (riverpod_navigator and riverpod_navigator_dart).
 Preview version of them will be published in a few days.